 Students may go to myCommNet (my.commnet.edu) for remote access to the catalog and to most of the online databases as well as to other library-related information.

-Associated with the Library is The Presidents Archive.
+Associated with the Library is the Housatonic Community College Archive.
 The Archive is a collection of historically significant materials that are relevant to the college and contribute to the understanding and evolution of the institution.

 The Archive holds materials pertaining to HCC significant events, including the site, buildings/grounds, accomplishments of personnel, development in the purpose/direction of the college (and the system), the Housatonic Museum of Art yearly exhibitions, college catalogs, course schedules, literary magazines, college newsletters, committees, clubs and other relevant material.
 Items from the Archive may be copied and are available for research.